nils-eilers/NODISKEMU/README.md

 Devices with built-in LCD support (read: petSD+) will show their diagnostics on the display.

-The further notes applies only for devices without built-in LCD support (read: old petSD and pet microSD):
+The further notes apply only for devices without built-in LCD support (read: old petSD and pet microSD):

 The red (dirty) LED will reflect the card detect status - if the LED